bastianb/docker-centos/image_builder/rabbitmq/README.md

 ##Usage

-To create the image `bastianb/rabbitmq`, execute the following command on the tutum-rabbitmq folder:
+To create the image `bastianb/rabbitmq`, execute the following command on the rabbitmq folder:

 	sudo docker build -t bastianb/rabbitmq .